 This report provides a summary of the analysis that we completed and identifies the key findings.
-All of the financial analysis contained in this report is based on market conditions as of Q2 2018.
+All of the financial analysis contained in this report is based on market conditions as of Q1 2018.
+Because market conditions change over time, the results of this analysis should be updated annually to ensure that City policies reflect changes in market conditions.